easafe/purescript-flame/docs/events.md

         update :: model -> message -> model
 }
 ```
 is the `update` function.
 This is where we define our business logic by matching event messages and returning an updated model.
 For simplicity, we have only considered side effects free updating so far, however Flame offers three different ways to define your `update` function.
-These are called **update strategies**.
+These are called update strategies.

 An update strategy is chosen by importing the `mount` (or `mount_`) function from a given module
 ```haskell